 In early to mid-February, we’re releasing several new Arcane eye shadow shades that don’t quite fit with the others.
-A few “glow” on application, just by light-reflection.
-One of my employees and I applied a modification method to dry ingredients that we had been previously using for isododecane and borosilicate mixtures.
-Some mica-based colorants didn’t work at all with this, but the larger particle sizes performed well, and we worked out somewhat of a rainbow of gleaming hues.
-There was probably a much easier way of doing it, but I had never gotten certain colorants to reflect off each other like this in a variety of shades before.
+A few “glow” on the application, just by light reflection.
+One of my employees and I applied a modification method to dry ingredients we had previously used for isododecane and borosilicate mixtures.
+Some mica-based colorants didn’t work with this, but the larger particle sizes performed well, and we worked out somewhat of a rainbow of gleaming hues.
+There was probably a much easier way of doing it, but I had never gotten certain colorants to reflect off each other like this in various shades before.

 (I cannot WAIT to see these!)